sprouted quinoa tabbouleh with lemon-zested chickpeas

 pre-soak

-1. Rinse the quinoa until the water runs clear, refill with water and allow to sit for 15 minutes and rinse again – this process helps in taking out the bitterness.
+1. Rinse the quinoa until the water runs clear, refill with water, let it sit for 15 minutes, and rinse again—this process helps remove the bitterness.

-2. Soak the quinoa for 2 – 5 hours in a wide-mouthed glass jar (The quinoa will sprout quickly as it absorbs moisture really well).
+2. Soak the quinoa for 2 – 5 hours in a wide-mouthed glass jar (It will sprout quickly as it absorbs moisture well).

 preparation

-3. Drain the water, rinse and place in a cool, dark area, placing a cheesecloth or screen over it, holding it in place with a rubber band.
+1. Drain the water, rinse, and place the sprout in a cool, dark area, placing a cheesecloth or screen over it and holding it in place with a rubber band.
 For very short tails, sprout overnight.
 Once sprouted, rinse well and allow to sit to drain the water away.
-If not using straight away, place sealed in the fridge.
+If not using straight away, place the sprout sealed in the fridge.

 ingredients